knoxknox/cs186-course/materials/indexes/mysql.md

 - A=5 AND B>6 AND C=2 (range on second column, use two parts)

 MySQL will stop using key parts in multipart index as soon as it met range (>,<,BETWEEN)<br/>
-It however is able to continue using key parts further to the right if IN(.....) range is used
+It however is able to continue using key parts further to the right if IN(expression) range is used

 ## Using Indexes with Joins
 MySQL performs joins as "Nested Loops"
-- SELECT * FROM POSTS,COMMENTS WHERE AUTHOR="John" AND COMMENTS.POST_ID=POSTS.ID
+- SELECT * FROM POSTS,COMMENTS WHERE AUTHOR="John" USING(POST_ID)
 - Scan table POSTS, then for every such post go to COMMENTS table to fetch all comments

 Index is only needed on table which is being looked up